SCA-IRCM/SingleCellSignalR/README.md

 # SingleCellSignalR
- R package for Bioconductor submission
+ R package

 # ReadMe
-This repository is used for Bioconductor submission, to use **SingleCellSignalR** visit the *SingleCellSignalR_v1* repository
+This repository is used linked to Bioconductor you can download and install **SingleCellSignalR** directly form there: https://bioconductor.org/packages/release/bioc/html/SingleCellSignalR.html